 - it has anticancer activity, especially against breast and colon cancer

-- it helps osteoporosis and other bone diseases
+- it helps with osteoporosis and other bone diseases

 - it keeps your immune system strong